Submodular Maximization using Test Scores: Introduction

-Due to the interdisciplinary approach taken in this paper, our model and results bear superficial similarities to other work in disparate fields.
-The overarching difference between this work and \textit{all} of the papers that we discuss (with the exception of~\citealp{kleinberg2015team}) is that our algorithms do not depend on evaluating the submodular function (or its marginal increments) $u(S)$ for different subsets of $2^N$.
-As mentioned above, this distinction plays an important role in team formation settings where one cannot preview $u(S)$ before hiring the users in $S$.
-Our work could also be viewed as an extreme case of a recent class algorithms that aim to maximize set functions using a smaller number of oracle queries~\citep{badanidiyuruMKK14,ohsakaY15}.
-The techniques in this work are partly inspired by the theoretical work on function sketching~\citep{goemansHIM09,balcanH11}, and their application to optimization problems~\citep{iyerB13}.
-While the $\Omega(1/\sqrt{n})$ sketch of~\cite{goemansHIM09} for general submodular functions does apply to our setting, we are able to provide tighter bounds (the logarithmic bound of Theorem~\ref{thm:SMBsketch}) for a special class of well-motivated utility functions that cannot be captured by existing frameworks such as curvature~\citep{sviridenkoVW15}.
-Our approach is also similar in spirit to~\citet{iyerB13}, where upper and lower bounds in terms of so-called \textit{surrogate functions} were used for submodular optimization; the novelty in the present work stems from our usage of test scores for function approximation, which are conceptually similar to juntas~\citep{feldmanV14}.
-We believe that the intuitive and natural interpretation of test scores make them an appealing candidate for other problems as well.
+The techniques in our work are inspired by the theory on set function sketching~\citep{goemansHIM09,balcanH11,CD17}, and their application to optimization problems~\citep{iyerB13}.
+While the $\Omega(1/\sqrt{n})$ sketch of~\cite{goemansHIM09} for general submodular functions does apply to our setting, we are able to provide tighter bounds (the logarithmic bound of Lemma~\ref{thm:SMBsketch}) for a special class of well-motivated submodular functions that cannot be captured by existing frameworks such as curvature~\citep{sviridenkoVW15}.
+Our approach is also similar in spirit to~\citet{iyerB13}, where upper and lower bounds in terms of so-called \textit{surrogate functions} were used for submodular optimization; the novelty in the present work stems from our usage of test scores for function approximation, which are conceptually similar to \emph{juntas}~\citep{feldmanV14}.
+We believe that the intuitive and natural interpretation of test score-based algorithms make them an appealing candidate for other problems as well.